wescale/k8s-dev-training/day-2/ex-2/README.md

 - Check that pods are correctly running in the **kube-system** namespace
 - How many pods do you see ?
+> 3 of each
 - Why do we have that amount ?
+> Pods are deployed with Daemonsets
 - What is it used for ?
+> Kubernetes needs to mount the secret into files stored on the pod node

 - Deploy the secretProviderClass object from the `secretProviderClass.yaml` file
 - What is defined in this object ?
+> Secrets and paths that will be usable by pods on the `wsc-training-db` namespace